hibara/MarkDownSharpEditor/readme.md

 ﻿MarkDown#Editor
 ===================================

-"MarkDown#Editor" is a free and open source lightweight text editor developed for WindowsXP/Vista/7/8 and multi bytes character( for Japanese ), especially suitable for editing 'Markdown' markup language.
+"MarkDown#Editor" is a free and open source lightweight text editor developed for Windows XP/Vista/7/8 and multi bytes character( for Japanese ), especially suitable for editing 'Markdown' markup language.

 This editor offers a lot of following features:
 * 2 pane Markdown text editor.